 - 2.1.
-All vehicles will be licensed for up to 10 years from the date of first registration with the exception of purpose built and multi seat vehicles with wheelchair accessibility which can be licensed for up to 15 years from first registration. - 2.2 Vehicles will be no more than eight years old at the time of presenting as a new vehicle for a 10 year licence and no more than 12 years old at the time of presenting as a new vehicle for a 15 year licence must be in a pristine condition. - 2.3 All multi-seat vehicles with more than 6 passenger seats that are licensed for 15 year must be fitted with full tracking and/or flip up seating to be wheelchair accessible with a minimum space for the wheelchair of 1.4m and wheelchairs must be secured in accordance with safety regulations.
-Vehicles with fixed seating must have a permanent available space to accommodate a wheelchair. - 2.4.
-All vehicles must have at least four doors, being two each side of the vehicle, a rear door not being accepted as one of the four doors.
+All vehicles will be licensed for up to 10 years from the date of first registration with the exception of purpose built and multi seat vehicles with wheelchair accessibility which can be licensed for up to 15 years from first registration. - 2.2 Vehicles will be no more than eight years old at the time of presenting as a new vehicle for a 10 year licence and no more than 12 years old at the time of presenting as a new vehicle for a 15 year licence must be in a pristine condition. - 2.3 Vehicles licensed for 10 years may only have a maximum of 6 passenger seats in addition to one driver seat. - 2.4 All multi-seat vehicles with more than 6 passenger seats that are licensed for 15 year must be fitted with full tracking and/or flip up seating to be wheelchair accessible with a minimum space for the wheelchair of 1.4m and wheelchairs must be secured in accordance with safety regulations.
+Vehicles with fixed seating must have a permanent available space to accommodate a wheelchair. - 2.5 All vehicles must have at least four doors, being two each side of the vehicle, a rear door not being accepted as one of the four doors.
 Vehicles with exits sited over petrol tanks will not be permitted.
 Doors should open and close to 90 degrees to the body of the vehicle, except in the case of sliding doors.
-For vehicles with 8 seats and sliding doors providing access to rear seats one sliding door is acceptable on the near side of the vehicle subject to alternative emergency escape measures being provided. - 2.5 The engine capacity must not be more than 2800 cc.
-The engine capacity must not be less than 1400 cc. for a petrol engine and 1500 cc. for a diesel engine.
+For vehicles with 8 seats and sliding doors providing access to rear seats one sliding door is acceptable on the near side of the vehicle subject to alternative emergency escape measures being provided. - 2.6 All vehicles will be subjected to a vehicle test every year up to five years old and then at every six months.